 Many of the services on this list claim they can create a will for you in a matter of minutes.
 Technically, that’s true, but in most states, your newly drafted will won’t be legally binding.
 To make it official, you have to sign the will in the presence of two disinterested witnesses — that is, people who do not inherit anything under the terms of the will, such as your co-workers.
 Signing in the presence of a notary public is optional, but it can make the probate process easier for your heirs.

 In some states, you can do this online using electronic signatures.
-According to The New York Times, Nevada and Indiana already recognize e-signatures as legal, and Florida and Arizona are set to legalize them in 2020.
+According to Nolo, electronic wills are explicitly permitted by law in Nevada, Indiana, Arizona, Florida, and Utah.
 But in all other states, for the time being, you must print out your will, sign it, and have witnesses’ sign it.

-However, according to U.S. News & World Report, some states are loosening their requirements for will signing and notarization in response to the COVID-19 crisis.
+However, according to the American College of Trust and Estate Counsel, most states have temporarily loosened their requirements for will signing and notarization in response to the COVID-19 crisis.
 In New York, for instance, it’s now possible to connect with a notary public via video chat.
-To find out what is legal in your state, try doing an online search with “electronic will signing” and the name of your state.
-Look for information from reliable sources, such as your state’s official website or the website of an attorney licensed in your state.
+Laws are changing rapidly, so check out the links on the website to find out what is currently legal in your state.

 If online notarization isn’t legal in your state, you may need to get creative to get your will witnessed or notarized while practicing social distancing.
 For instance, you can sign your will at a table while the witnesses and notary watch from several feet away.
 Then you can step away and let the witnesses and the notary each step up in turn to sign it with their own pens.